Ovingham

-Ovingham /ˈɒvɪŋdʒəm/ is a civil parish and village in the Tyne Valley of south Northumberland, England.
+Ovingham /ˈɒvɪŋdʒəm/ is a village and civil parish in the Tyne Valley of south Northumberland, England.
 It lies on the River Tyne 10 mi east of Hexham with neighbours Prudhoe, Ovington, Wylam and Stocksfield.

 The River Tyne provided an obstacle between Ovingham and Prudhoe until 20 December 1883, when a toll bridge (Ovingham Bridge) was finally opened, taking the place of the ferry.
 The steel tubes are marked Dorman Long Middlesbrough, the firm which designed and built the Sydney Harbour Bridge and the Tyne Bridge.

 Governance

-Ovingham is in the parliamentary constituency of Hexham.
+Ovingham is in the parliamentary constituency of Hexham and forms part of the Bywell electoral ward for Northumberland County Council.

 Economy

 There was a dyehouse at Ovingham, and in 1828 William Bullock was the foreman.
 Both Thomas Bewick from nearby Cherryburn and George Stephenson from nearby Wylam had relatives who were dyers.
 One of Bewick's woodcuts is entitled the Dyers of Ovingham, showing two men who are carrying a large tub on a pole.
 Mabel Stephenson, George's mother, was a daughter of an Ovingham dyer named Richard Carr.
 There were weavers in Ovingham, as well as a local tidewaiter, or customs inspector.